 Presentation-wise Audeze has gone for an elevated 1-2k mid-range and a slight dip from the midbass to lower mids for instrumental clarity.
 You get some good vocal presence though slightly favoring lower range male vocals over ethereal airy female vocal pitching.

 The staging is more intimate than expansive with instrumental positioning behind vocals and slightly on the lean side with that lower-mid dipping.
 However, this does help prevent bass bleed and keeps the lower mid-presentation relatively clean.

-So, on one hand, you get a very smooth sounding top-end that is immensely forgiving and stays well clear of uneven peaks and nasty upper harmonics.
-However, at the same time, you lose a bit of snap and sparkle in the lower treble and lack of exciting contrast to its formidable bass performance.
+So, on one hand, you get a very smooth-sounding top-end that is immensely forgiving and stays well clear of uneven peaks and nasty upper harmonics.
+However, at the same time, you lose a bit of snap and sparkle in the lower treble, and lacks exciting contrast to its formidable bass performance.

-Click on page 2 below for Matching & Comparisons
+Click on page 2 below for pairings & Select Comparisons